EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 Distributed Denial-of-Service (DDoS) attacks.
 DDoS attacks are typically done with compromised devices or with amplification attacks using a spoofed source address.
-DDoS attacks is a huge and growing problem for services and critical infrastructure {{DDoS-Infra}}.
+DDoS attacks is a huge and growing problem for services and critical infrastructure {{DDoS-Infra}}
+and mitigations are costly.

 The document gives examples of different theoretical amplification attacks using CoAP.
 When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing and as a single request can result in multiple responses from multiple servers, CoAP can have very large amplification factors.
-The goal with this document is to raise awareness and to motivate generic and protocol-specific recommendations on the usage of CoAP.
+The goal with this document is to raise awareness and understanding of amplification attacks and to motivate mitigations suitable for constrained devices and networks.

 Some of the discussed attacks can be mitigated by not using NoSec or by using the Echo option {{RFC9175}}.